jdh8/wbridge5.book/overcall/suit/README.md

 Because this call usually implies shortness in the adverse suit, advancer only passes with length in the adverse suit, converting the double into penalty.
 Otherwise, advancer is forced to bid a suit as cheap as possible with a weak hand.
-Since overcaller has tolerance if minimum, they can safely pass, completing the competition.
+Opener with minimum hand can safely pass to complete the competition because of tolerance to each nonadverse suit.

 Since a notrump and Michaels are far more specific, they take precedence over a takeout double.
 However, a takeout double takes precedence over a simple